schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 In protobufs, such "embedded" messages are encoded using the `LEN` scheme listed in the table above, which has an id of `2`.
-Quite simply, the length of the encoded child message in bytes is first serialised as a varlen-encoded value, followed by the normal encoding of the child message.
+Quite simply, after the key value, the length of the encoded child message in bytes is first serialised as a varlen-encoded value, followed by the normal encoding of the child message.

 For example, consider an instance of `Parent`, which contains a `Msg` instance with `data = 42` as above in its `child` field: